Understanding Retention Bonuses: How They Work And Why They Matter

 6. In Demand Skills – Employees with skills in high demand also receive retention bonuses more frequently.

-8. All Levels – Retention bonuses may be offered to employees at all levels, not just executives.
+8. All Levels – Retention bonuses may be provided to employees at all levels, not just executives.

 9. Temporary – Retention bonuses are temporary incentives, not permanent raises.